 - (a) Environmental Feasibility: The use of an alternative water supply is considered environmentally feasible if the source is permitted or capable of being permitted under chapter 373 or chapter 403, F.S. - (b) Technical Feasibility: The use of an alternative water supply is considered technically feasible if an uncommitted, adequate supply of alternative water supply is available at the site of the proposed use to meet all or part of the applicant's water needs.
 Determination of technical feasibility will be based on the following: - 1.
 An uncommitted supply of alternative water supply means the average amount of alternative water produced during the three lowest-flow months minus the amount of alternative water that the provider is contractually obligated to provide to another user. - 2.
 In the event the uncommitted supply of alternative water is not adequate to meet the project's demands, the applicant may request a partial allocation of water from a traditional source.
 However, such partial allocation will not exceed the amount necessary to compensate for the shortfall in uncommitted water supply, considering total project demands calculated pursuant to this Handbook. - 3.
 Available at the project site means that the supplier has initially provided the distribution facilities to the project boundary.
 In the event distribution lines are not provided at the project boundary, the applicant must provide an assessment of extending the lines as part of the economic feasibility analysis. - (c) Economic Feasibility: If the applicant asserts that the use of an alternative water supply is not economically feasible, the applicant must provide the District with an assessment of the economic feasibility.
 The applicant's economic feasibility analysis must include all of the following: - 1.
-Capital and operation and maintenance costs.

-- 2. Adjustment in the fees and rates charged by the applicant to account for the increased costs associated with using an alternative water supply; and - 3.
-Design life of the alternative water supply system as compared with the time required to recover the capital cost.

-2.3 Demonstration of Demand and Conservation
+Capital and operation and maintenance costs. - 2.
+Adjustment in the fees and rates charged by the applicant to account for the increased costs associated with using an alternative water supply; and - 3.
+Design life of the alternative water supply system as compared with the time required to recover the capital cost. - 2.3 Demonstration of Demand and Conservation

-Section 373.223, F.S., provides the following three-pronged test for evaluating each proposed water use:

-- 1. The use must be reasonable-beneficial; - 2.
-The use must not interfere with any existing legal use of water; and - 3.
-The use must be consistent with the public interest.
+Section 373.223, F.S., provides a three-pronged test for evaluating each proposed water use.
+The use (1) must be reasonable-beneficial, (2) must not interfere with any existing legal use of water, and (3) must be consistent with the public interest.
 Reasonable assurances that the proposed water use from both an individual and cumulative basis meets this three-pronged test must be provided by the applicant in order to obtain a water use permit.

 The following sections provide technical guidelines for determining whether a water use meets the conditions for issuance set forth in section 40B-2.301, F.A.C.
 If the criteria described in these sections are not met, applicants may consider reducing the requested withdrawal quantities, proposing a pumping rotation schedule or mitigation, changing the withdrawal source, or other means to bring the proposed use into compliance with the technical criteria.

 The proposed withdrawal of water must be supported by the information specified in this section, demonstrating that the withdrawal quantities are necessary to supply a specified reasonable need or demand.
 Only that portion of the requested demand that is supported by adequate documentation will be recommended for approval for the permit duration.